port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/__dynatrace.md

        "ProblemTitle":"{ProblemTitle}"
    }
    ```
    You can customize to your taste, the only important thing is the `ProblemID` key.
 The webhook integration will not work without it.
-6. `Alerting profile` - select the corresponding alerting profile 7.
-Leave the rest of the fields as is;
+   6. `Alerting profile` - select the corresponding alerting profile.
+   7. Leave the rest of the fields as is.
-6. Click **Save changes**
+6. Click **Save changes**.

 ### Ingest data into Port